evgenyneu/evgenii.com/app/blog/_posts/2014-12-28-power-consumption-of-location-services-in-ios.md

 ## Test results

 Test results show percentage of battery charge consumed when running the app with different `desiredAccuracy` setting of location manager.
 The lower the percentage value - the better.
+No power was consumed during 12 hours when the meter app was not running.

 ### Accuracy '100 meters'